U.S. accuses China of cyber spying on American companies

 He added, "We have a plethora of vulnerable firms, including Cisco, Intel, IBM and others.
 Targeted retaliation is likely intended to split and weaken American support for the administrations action."

-Skeptics said U.S. authorities would not be able to arrest those indicted because Beijing would not hand them over.
-Still, the move would prevent the individuals from traveling to the United States or other countries that have an extradition agreement with the United States.
+Sceptics said U.S. authorities would not be able to arrest those indicted because Beijing would not hand them over.
+Still, the move would prevent the individuals from travelling to the United States or other countries that have an extradition agreement with the United States.

 "It won't slow China down," said Eric Johnson, dean of the business school at Vanderbilt University and an expert on cyber security issues.
 But the step could prompt China to rethink the position that industrial secrets are fair game, analysts said.